IamSnowLeopard/MobileWallet/README.md

 - Send and Request Money
 - Authorize the transaction by solving a math problem
 - Update the account balance
+- Display an error message if funds are insufficient

 ## GitHub Pages: